bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

  * A previous build step was not completed succesfully.
  * Weird issues with the samba in-tree build system.

 If you encounter problems compiling the samba component then make sure to always have a clean source tree at the start of each build.
-This means deleting the samba source directory and then re-expanding the samba tar archive to generate a fresh new samba source directory.
+This means deleting the samba source directory and then re-expanding the samba tar archive to generate a fresh samba source directory.

 It's worth mentioning that some of the libraries, especially gnutls, will generate a very large volume of warning messages during compilation.
-These are nothing to worry about.
-As long as the success message is printed at the end of each script there should be no problems.
+These are nothing to worry about as long as the success message is printed at the end of each script.

 The "configure" stages of the build are where things will most likely go wrong.
 In this case it is useful to view the configure log which will be located at obj/<src-dir>/config.log or for samba <src-dir>/bin/config.log

 Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process so hopefully by following this guide you will avoid most of those problems.